Yosemite Valley campground releases can sell out in minutes

 No. Camp-Now helps with the speed-critical step by reacting to the opening and helping move it into your cart, but you still complete the final reservation yourself on Recreation.gov.

-Yosemite may be sold out today.
-That does not mean you are done.
+Yosemite Valley may be sold out today.
+That does not mean the trip is dead.

-If the release is gone, your next real shot is probably a cancellation.
+If the public release is gone, your next real shot is probably a cancellation or a quick move across the Pines.
 Camp-Now helps you stay in that race without turning manual refreshing into a second job.

 No card required to start.
 First booked night free.